 You’ll need lots of yarn

-Therefore, I’d never found the idea of making my own dryer balls from 100% wool yarn to be a reasonable activity given the reasons above.
+Until recently, I’d never found the idea of making my own dryer balls from 100% wool yarn to be a reasonable activity given the reasons above.
 However, I changed my thinking recently when I watched an online video, The Man Who Knits.
 He doesn’t get his wool yarn from his local yarn shop.
 He recycles wool sweaters from thrift shops.

-By unraveling a quality wool garment, he ends up with enough beautiful yarn to knit new garments.
+By unraveling a quality knitted wool garment, he ends up with enough beautiful yarn to knit new garments.
 And what a craftsman he is.
 As a knitter myself, I stand in awe of his work.
 But I digress.

 One recycled man’s sweater